spack/spack-tutorial/tutorial_packaging.rst

    :language: console
    :emphasize-lines: 1,27

-And we get the same results as before in this case.
+And we get the same results as before.
 Unfortunately, the output does not provide any additional information that can help us with the build.

-Given this is a simple package built with ``configure`` and we know that installation directories need to be specified, we can see what options are available for us to provide the paths by getting help as follows:
+Given this is a simple package built with ``configure`` and we know that installation directories need to be specified, we can use its help to see what command line options are available for the software.

 .. literalinclude:: outputs/packaging/configure-help.out
    :language: console
    :emphasize-lines: 1,80-81

-Note that you can specify paths for the two concrete dependencies with the following options:
+Note that you can specify the paths for the two concrete dependencies with the following options:

 * ``--with-adept-utils=PATH``